tm-LBenson/level-1-instructor-notes/level-1/Week-4/day1/Day-1-Pseudocode.md

 - Discuss the importance of flowcharts in simplifying complex processes and improving understanding.
 - Encourage students to use flowcharting as a planning tool before coding.

-### Resources
-- [Ligma Drawing Tool](https://www.ligma.com) - Tool we will use to create flowcharts.
-- [Flowchart Tutorial](https://example.com/flowchart-tutorial) - A helpful guide for further learning.

 ## Examples of Flowcharts
 Here are flowchart examples to help visualize the pseudocode processes we discussed: